Mowa-Gabriels/ShalayeAI/README.md

-"# ShalayeAI: Your Pocket Product Guru 🕵️‍♀️"
+"# ShalayeAI: Your AI Sidekick for Healthier Choices 🍎🧴💊"

 Ever squint at a product label and wonder what half those ingredients even are? 🤔 ShalayeAI's got your back!
 Think of it as your super chill, AI-powered buddy who spills the tea on what you're about to eat, drink, or slather on.